pyroscope/pimp-my-box/docs/setup.rst

 documentation that refers to ‘the workstation’ then means that account.

-To get it running on Windows is also possible, by using `Bash for Windows 10`_ or `CygWin`_ / `Babun`_ on older systems (this is untested, success stories welcome).
+To get it running on Windows is also possible, by using `Bash for Windows 10`_ (this is untested, success stories welcome).

 See the `Ansible Installation Documentation`_ for how to install it using the package manager of your platform.
-Make sure you get the right version that way, the playbooks are tested using Ansible *1.9.6*, and Ansible 2 might not work (yet).
+Make sure you get the right version that way, the playbooks are tested using Ansible *2.9.5*.
+Read :ref:`ansible-update` when you have an existing workdir from before February 2020.

 The *recommended* way to install Ansible is to put it into your home directory.
-The following commands just require Python to be installed to your system, and the installation is easy to get rid of (everything is contained within a single directory).
+The following commands just require Python 3.5+ to be installed on your system.
+The installation is easy to get rid of (everything is contained within a single directory).
 When you have no ``~/.ansible.cfg`` yet (which you very likely do not), one is added.